 The staff at Community Legal Services, which provides low income Philadelphians with advice, representation, and advocacy in an array of civil legal aid issues, are working remotely.
 CLS is accepting new clients by phone and more information can be found on their website.
 The intake number is 215-981-3700.
 CLS is also sharing updates and resources from other agencies on their Twitter.

 The staff of Court Appointed Special Advocates of Philadelphia, which trains volunteers to serve as advocates for children in the foster care system, are working remotely and are available by phone or web-meeting platforms.
 They are sharing updates and resources on their Facebook page and on their Twitter.

 Disability Rights Pennsylvania, which protects and advocates for the rights of disabled individuals, is continuing live intake Monday-Friday from 9:00 a.m. to 3:00 p.m. at (800) 692-7443.
 They have posted a resource page for individuals with disabilities seeking information on the status of various services, offices and businesses during the COVID-19 pandemic.
 Read updates and resources on their Twitter.

 Education Law Center, which fights to ensure all children in Pennsylvania have access to quality public education through advocacy and impact litigation, has closed their physical offices and staff remain fully accessible and operational.
 ELC’s Helpline numbers are 215-238-6970 or 412-258-2120 (Western PA).
-Find current updates and resources on their Twitter and on Facebook.
+Find current updates and resources on their website, on their Twitter, and on Facebook.

 HIAS Pennsylvania, which provides legal and supportive services to immigrants, refugees and asylum seekers from all backgrounds, is open for business and working remotely.
 They continue to do intake and provide immigration legal support, but have cancelled all in-person events and moved some events to virtual platforms.
 Sign up for e-blasts from HIAS-PA and review their Facebook page for the latest updates.

-Homeless Advocacy Project, which provides free, high quality civil legal services to individuals and families who are homeless or at-risk of homelessness in Philadelphia, has postponed legal clinics in March.
-Staff are working remotely.
+Homeless Advocacy Project, which provides free, high quality civil legal services to individuals and families who are homeless or at-risk of homelessness in Philadelphia, can be reached by phone or email and staff are working remotely.
 For urgent matters, call 215-523-9595 or 1-800-837-2672 or email Michele at [email protected].
 They continue to post updates on their Twitter and on Facebook.

 Mazzoni Center, which provides quality legal, health, and wellness services to LGBTQ+ individuals, has closed Mazzoni Center (Bainbridge Street facility) and their Washington West Project (HIV testing & STI screenings), and will continue to post updates for patients and clients on their website, on Twitter, and on Facebook.

 Nationalities Service Center, which provides services for immigrants and refugees in the Philadelphia area, has transitioned to phone-based client services.
-Clients can find resources on their website and continues to share important updates on their Facebook page.
+Clients can find resources on their website and continues to share important updates on their Twitter and Facebook pages.

-The Pennsylvania Health Law Project, which protects and advances the health rights of low income individuals through legal services and advocacy, is actively posting updates and news on their Twitter.
+The Pennsylvania Health Law Project, which protects and advances the health rights of low income individuals through legal services and advocacy, is actively posting updates and news on their Twitter and Facebook page.
 Their helpline is open every Monday, Wednesday, and Friday from 8:00 a.m. – 8:00 p.m. at 1-800-274-3258, and you can find their COVID-19 Resource Center on their website.

-Offices are closed at the Pennsylvania Immigrant Resource Center, which provides access to justice for vulnerable immigrants and their families, but clients can reach advocates by phone at 717-600-8099.
+Offices are closed at the Pennsylvania Immigration Resource Center, which provides access to justice for vulnerable immigrants and their families, but clients can reach advocates by phone at 717-600-8099.